Paragraphs, Full Sentences, and Tone … Oh My!

 As I noted, email illiteracy has been a pet peeve of Yvonne’s for as long as I’ve known her.
 She’s often spoken about applying some of the same writing style tips we use in blogging (and even book page layout) to make your emails more effective.
 For example,

-She’s working on a handout (15 Rules to Writing Effective Emails in the 21st Century) for an email writing module in a larger project coming down the road, her Power Writing course, in our upcoming online learning academy.
-[If you’re interested in the Effective Emails handout, contact Yvonne with a comment here or a message on LinkedIn.
-The Power Writing course is still a work-in-progress!]
+She’s created an ebook, 15 Rules to Writing Effective Emails in the 21st Century.
+If you’re interested in the Effective Emails ebook, contact Yvonne with a comment here or a message on LinkedIn.

 And TONE!

 Okay, I used all-caps to drive home a point: in an email (or text, or tweet) they come across like a raised voice, or even as shouting.
-Use them only if that’s your purpose and that tone is appropriate.
-I.e., rarely.
+Use them only if that’s your purpose and you are certain that tone is appropriate.
+In other words, rarely.

 We also recommend our friend Robert Whipple’s excellent book, Understanding E-Body Language: Building Trust Online — in which he devotes 86 pages to ways you can convey the right tone in your emails.
-Confirming my point about individual career advantage, he concludes with a chapter called “E-xcellence: A Competitive Advantage” and closes with this:
+Confirming my point about this being a career advantage, he concludes with a chapter called “E-xcellence: A Competitive Advantage” and closes with this:

 “Organizations led by leaders who insist on efficient [email] communication will thrive as other groups that continue to ignore the issue struggle.”